Modular Information Flow through Ownership: Analysis

-The collective dependencies of the input $\pi$ are collected into $\kappa_\arrg$, and then every unique reference is updated with $\kappa_\arrg$.
+Finally, the function application rule can be revised to include information flow as follows: The collective dependencies of the input $\pi$ are collected into $\kappa_\arrg$, and then every unique reference is updated with $\kappa_\arrg$.
 Additionally, the function's return value is assumed to be influenced by any input, and so has dependencies $\kappa_\arrg$.

-Note that this rule does not depend on the body of the function $f$, only its type signature in $\Sigma$.
+Note that this rule does not depend on the body $e$ of the function $f$, only its type signature in $\Sigma$.
 This is the key to the modular approximation.
-Additionally, it means that we can trivially handle higher-order functions.
+Additionally, it means that this analysis can trivially handle higher-order functions.
 If $f$ were a parameter to the function being analyzed, then no control-flow analysis is needed to guess its definition.